Close

 Is Moringa Good for Breastfeeding Mothers?

-Moringa has been used for quite long to increase milk supply.
-This is because the moringa leaves are said to be a galactagogue, a substance that helps in enhancing the milk supply.
+The use of moringa for milk supply has been there for quite a long period.
+This is because the moringa leaves are said to be a galactagogue – they contain flavonoids and polyphenols, substances that help in enhancing the milk supply.
 There have also been studies indicating that a woman can increase her breast milk production by consuming moringa leaves.
 You may effectively consume moringa leaves for lactation.
+Moringa leaves are the most used part of this plant, as the leaves are high in several vitamins, including vitamins A, B complex vitamins (B1, B2, B3), C, and E, amino acids, and minerals like zinc, iron, potassium, calcium, and magnesium.
+The leaves are also nutrient-dense in 17 fatty acids, including three polyunsaturated fatty acids (PUFA).

 Benefits of Moringa for Nursing Moms

 Moringa or drumsticks are rich in nutrients and are particularly good for nursing mothers.
+This is why moringa benefits for breastfeeding moms have been forwarded for generations.
 Mentioned below are the benefits of moringa for breastfeeding moms:

 1. Meets the Calcium Requirements